drakkan/sftpgo/README.md

         - 1, quota is updated each time a user upload or delete a file even if the user has no quota restrictions
         - 2, quota is updated each time a user upload or delete a file but only for users with quota restrictions.
 With this configuration the "quota scan" REST API can still be used to periodically update space usage for users without quota restrictions
     - `pool_size`, integer.
 Sets the maximum number of open connections for `mysql` and `postgresql` driver.
 Default 0 (unlimited)
+    - `users_base_dir`, string.
+Users' default base directory.
+If no home dir is defined while adding a new user, and this value is a valid absolute path, then the user home dir will be automatically defined as the path obtained joining the base dir and the username
 - **"httpd"**, the configuration for the HTTP server used to serve REST API
     - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"